Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: Evaluation

 \subsubsection{Models}

 We use the models listed in Table~\ref{tab:models}, all with FP8 quantization.
-Shift Parallelism is originally designed for dense models, therefore we first present the main evaluation for L70B and Q32B, and then we discuss the performance limitations with Q30B-3B and L17B-16E which are mixture of experts (MoE) models---their static and active number of parameters are shown separately in Table~\ref{tab:models}.
+Shift Parallelism is originally designed for dense models, therefore we first present the main evaluation for \texttt{L70B} and \texttt{Q32B}, and then we discuss the performance limitations with mixture of experts (MoE) models---\texttt{Q30B-A3B} and \texttt{L17B-16E}---their static and active number of parameters are shown separately in Table~\ref{tab:models}.